THE INTERNATIONAL HEALTH QIGONG FEDERATION

 Meetings of the Executive Bureau may be held by means of video-teleconference, face-to-face talks or review via correspondence, and shall be presided over by the Chairperson, or the Executive Vice Chairperson and concurrent Secretary-General.
 The Executive Bureau shall convene at least one meeting a year; its decisions will take effect with adoption by over half of its members.

-The Executive Bureau shall exercise the functions and powers of the Executive Board as provided for under paragraphs 1, 2, 5, 6, 7 and 8 of Article 20 when the Executive Board is not in session and shall be accountable to the Executive Board.
-Decisions by the Executive Bureau on matters related to paragraphs 2, 5, 6 or 7 shall be approved by the Executive Board through deliberations before taking effect.
+The Executive Bureau shall exercise the functions and powers of the Executive Board as provided for under paragraphs 1, 7 and 8 of Article 20 when the Executive Board is not in session and shall be accountable to the Executive Board.
+Decisions by the Executive Bureau on matters related to paragraphs 2, 5 and 6 of Article 20 shall be approved by the Executive Board through deliberations before taking effect.

-IHQF Honourary President, Honourary Vice President, and Honourary Members of the Executive Board
+IHQF Honorary President, Honorary Vice President, and Honorary Members of the Executive Board

 IHQF has created the Lifetime Achievement Award and the Outstanding Contributions Award.
 The candidate for the Lifetime Achievement Award is required to have had no fewer than eight years of experience as an IHQF Vice President or above and made outstanding achievements in the field of Health Qigong internationally.
 The candidate for the Outstanding Contributions Award is required to have had the experience of serving as a member or in a higher position of the IHQF Executive Board, engaged in longstanding international promotion of Health Qigong and have made remarkable achievements or outstanding contributions in the cause of international promotion of Health Qigong.
 Such a candidate shall also require the recommendation of three (3) members of the Executive Board and/or those in high positions, and shall be conferred the corresponding award following endorsement by vote of the Executive Board.